 Litigation finance helps to level the playing field when smaller companies are dealing with claims against large multinationals.
-Large defendants may be able to pursue expensive and lengthy litigation strategies and hire world class legal teams to outspend their smaller adversary.
+Large defendants may be able to pursue expensive and lengthy litigation strategies and hire world-class legal teams to outspend their smaller adversaries.
 Litigation finance allows corporate claimants to access the high-quality legal resources necessary to fight and mitigate case strategies designed to protract proceedings and run down the resources of smaller companies.

 5. Turning In-House Legal Teams into Income Generators

 Legal claims are not recorded as contingent assets on company balance sheets primarily due to their contingent and uncertain nature.
 However, strong claims are business assets.
 Litigation finance can be a means to unlock the value in a company’s claims in return for a proportionate share of the gain.
 As such, damages won will go straight to the company’s top line without any downside liability against them.

 Deminor provides funding to corporate claimants with meritorious cases that are likely to deliver a successful recovery for the claimant, and it can assist corporates in accessing the advantages of those claims.
 We provide our clients with the resources, focus, and legal expertise needed to successfully litigate and monetise their claims, and to offset their litigation risks.